Ltamann/ComfyUI-TBG-ETUR/README.md

 !!!
 The 1.07v1 version has been tested on **ComfyUI 0.3.50** !!!

 !!!
-Qwen suppor needed in latest Comfyui - you need to updated comfyui if you got **comfy_extras.nodes_qwen** missing log !!!
+Qwen support needed feom latest Comfyui - you need to updated comfyui if you got **comfy_extras.nodes_qwen** missing log !!!

 **Keep in mind this is still an alpha version, and we're updating and fine-tuning it daily.
 So do the same**